thomasjsk/rover/TESTCASES.md

         - should execute single move command #
         - should execute single turn command #
         - should execute multiple multiple commands #
+        - should stop execution on an obstacle #